- Advanced corporate finance

 Throughout the programme, traditional academic modules alternate with research seminars, discussions with academic staff and visiting researchers, and meetings with representatives from the financial markets.
 This ensures an integrated and concrete learning environment with strong connections to the real world.

 The programme is a perfect fit for individuals looking to enhance theoretical knowledge, quantitative and analytical skills and improve career opportunities in finance.
-It will make use of cutting-edge textbooks and materials published in the field.
+It makes use of cutting-edge textbooks and the latest research and materials published in the field.

 Why should I study Finance at XJTLU?

-- Have the opportunity to apply for teaching and research assistantships within International Business School Suzhou and across the University during your studies
+- You will have the opportunity to apply for teaching and research assistantships within International Business School Suzhou and across the University during your studies.

-- Listen to and meet high-profile people from the management world as well as attend networking events with local employers and events organised by recruiting organisations on campus
+- You will listen to and meet high-profile people from the management world as well as attend networking events with local employers and events organised by recruiting organisations on campus.

 - Graduates of this programme, as with all XJTLU masters degrees, earn a University of Liverpool degree that is recognised by the Chinese Ministry of Education.